“Letting go gives us freedom, and freedom is the only condition for happiness.”

 I teach mindfulness with an emphasis on dwelling happily in the present moment, experiencing each moment deeply, letting go of resistance, and recognizing that each moment is a gift.
 I draw on the teachings of Thich Nhat Hanh, Michael Singer’s Untethered Soul, Tibetan Awareness of Awareness, and others.

 I’ve practised mindfulness and meditation since 2000 and guided since 2008.
 I spent over a year studying with Thich Nhat Hanh and am a member of the Order of Interbeing.
-I’ve also experienced a great many retreats with such teachers as Michael Singer, Ken McLeod, Shinzen Young, Dan Schmidt and Paul Baranowski.
+I’ve also experienced a great many retreats with such teachers as Michael Singer, Ken McLeod, Shinzen Young, and Dan Schmidt.

 What can you do each day to release yourself from fear and discover the natural joy and peace that are within you, always?
 Learn to let go!
 This 8-week course, based on the book, will teach you how to do just that.

 How can you see your own blind spots?
 To understand and transform your mind can be difficult to do without the help of a friend on the path.
 I find the biggest insights come when working one-on-one with people.
 That’s why my course includes one-on-one consultations,

 This website is brand new, and very much a work in progress.
 I will be adding blog posts, resources (guided meditations, links to great mindfulness groups, etc.), and a newsletter signup!
 If you wish to contact me, please email laurieclearmind [at] gmail.com.